 ***Brent’s Deli, Northridge and Westlake, Jewish deli, $$ – The mid-city/westside locals won’t admit it, but this is the best Jewish deli in Los Angeles.
-And the best Jewish deli in Los Angeles puts it in the running for best Jewish deli in the entire United States.
+And the best Jewish deli in Los Angeles puts it in the running for best Jewish deli in the world.
 Family owned, this place is so good it’s ridiculous.
 Their corned beef sandwich has been featured on the Food Network.

 My Hero, Northridge, sandwiches, $ – Another deli way up in Northridge.
-Also family owned, they top their sandwiches with a secret family recipe tomato-cucumber salad.
-It is delicious.
+Also family owned, they top their sandwiches with an amazing family recipe tomato-cucumber salad.

-El Indio, Northridge, Mexican, $ – Mexican food the way it is meant to be, served out of a grungy hole-in-the-wall, lean and cheap.
-This place is open 24 hours and during their last remodel they got rid of the metal bars protecting the place; that means they’re no longer needed, so you can feel safe!
+El Indio, Northridge, Mexican, $ – Mexican food the way it is meant to be, out of a grungy hole-in-the-wall, lean and cheap.
+This place is open 24 hours and during their last remodel they got rid of the metal bars protecting the place; that must mean they’re no longer needed, so you can feel safe!

-Delicious Bakery, Northridge, bakery, $ – The best bakery I’ve been to outside of France.
+Delicious Bakery, Northridge, bakery, $ – The best bakery I’ve been to outside of Europe.

 Stonefire Grill, West Hills and Chatsworth, California BBQ, $$ – Remember that tri-tip I was talking about?
 This is the place to get it.
 Or get their chicken or ribs, they’re still prepared in the unique California BBQ way.
 Also be sure to get a roll, they are the best.